-The styles of external assessment used for qualifications in the countryside management suite are:
+The styles of external assessment used for qualifications in the forestry and arboriculture suite are:

-- examinations all learners take the same assessment at the same time, normally with a written outcome - set tasks learners take the assessment during a defined window and demonstrate understanding through completion of a vocational task.
+- examinations all learners take the same assessment at the same time, normally with a written outcome - set tasks learners take the assessment during a defined win.

 Some external assessments include a period of preparation using set information.
 External assessments are available twice a year.
-For detailed information on the external assessments please see the table in $Section\ 2$ .
-For further information on preparing for external assessment see $Section\ 5$ .
+For detailed information on the external assessments please see the table in Section 2.
+For further information on preparing for external assessment see Section 5.